 Australia season dates: When is spring in Australia?

+I often get asked, what does spring look like in Australia?
 If you’re wondering when is spring in Australia (and when is spring in the southern hemisphere) it is the opposite of the northern hemisphere!
 Springtime in Australia is September, October and November.
 The first day of spring in Australia is 1st September.

 Springtime is when the weather starts to begin hotting up.
 For us in Queensland, the later part of spring really blurs into summer with temperatures often reaching late 20s.

-Spring temperatures Australia
+Spring season in Australia: Spring temperatures Australia

-These are the average temperatures for the spring months in Australia:
+If you’ve been wondering, what does spring feel like Down Under, these are the average temperatures for the spring months in Australia:

 Brisbane in spring can be 12.5 – 27.3 degrees